IoTone/ShahinGo/Concept2/RearViewsion/README.md

 ##### DK Rev 2

 TBD ... possibly a different a different camera with an SDCard slot, battery options.
+RearViewsion is a sensorfusion app that takes the rearview camera of a visionpro, based on an ESP32-EYE, and grabs image frames into a floating window.
+This allows the user in VR to see if someone is walking up on them from behind.
+The device has face detection (and cat detection) as well so it is possible to add additional features like haptic alerts or notifications if certain things are detected.

+Since the code is open, you can modify and build upon this for your own designs.
+This is an AI camera and it opens many possibilities.
+One might argue this is a missing feature of the Vision Pro product.
+IoTone will release the hardware as part of its own OpenWR (Open Wearable) initiative.  +1 Open Hardware +1 Open Source.

 ## Software Dependencies